 GENERAL

 101.1 Purpose.
-The purpose of this standard is to establish the minimum requirements for spray-applied polyurethane foam plastic thermal insulation for physical properties, performance requirements for a variety of construction applications and basic installation requirements.
+The purpose of this standard is to establish the minimum requirements for spray-applied polyurethane foam plastic thermal insulation for physical properties, performance requirements in compliance with the intent of the model building codes for a variety of construction applications and basic installation requirements.

 SECTION 102